CS3219-AY2526Sem1/cs3219-ay2526s1-project-g09/backend-services/question-backend-service/README.md

 Fastify (TypeScript, ESM) service that:

-- Post request for inserting questions from other microservices
+- Accepts POSTs from other services to upsert LeetCode question data
-- Provide API endpoints for question status and random question generation
+- Exposes endpoints for question existence checks and random question retrieval

 ## Tech